Wake-induced response of vibro-impacting systems: Stability analysis

 \subsection{Floquet multipliers}

-The stability of orbits obtained for various parameters of the FSI system undergoing impacts \textit{i.e.}, Eq. \eqref{eq 3} and Eq. \eqref{eq 4} is investigated next.
-Since the system under consideration is piece-wise smooth and leads to orbiting steady states, a combination of Floquet theory along-with the consideration of discontinuity mappings are taken into consideration while performing the stability analyses.
+The stability of orbits obtained for various parameters of the FSI system undergoing impacts is investigated next using Floquet multipliers.
+Since the system under parametric investigation is piecewise-smooth and comprises steady states separated by aperiodic orbits, a combination of Floquet theory along with the implementation of transverse discontinuity mappings are taken into consideration for calculating monodromy matrices.
 For smooth systems, Floquet multipliers are the eigenvalues of the global state transition matrix (STM) for any given periodic orbit.
 However, in hybrid dynamical systems, there are discontinuous transitions in the phase-space at the instant of an impact.
-The Floquet multipliers jump at the instant of impact.
-Hence, the global STM or the monodromy matrix is composed of local STMs and STMs at the instant of impact, also known as the saltation matrices.
+Floquet multipliers are excellent indicators \cite{nayfeh2008applied} of when dynamical systems become unstable or will undergo a bifurcation.
+They can either change discontinuously, indicating the birth of a new orbit (saddle-node bifurcation), or can increase gradually, as some parameter is varied, until their magnitudes become greater than unity, thus indicating instability.
+For PWS dynamical systems, the global STM or the monodromy matrix is composed of local STMs and STMs at the instant of impact, also known as the saltation matrices.
 These matrices are multiplied in the order of occurrence of dynamical evolution.
-The state transition of any perturbed trajectory at the instant of an interaction with the barrier is defined by a transverse discontinuity map (TDM).
-The approach for obtaining the complete monodromy matrix and the role of appropriately defining the TDM is presented next.
-In Fig. \ref{fig 12}, the phase portrait of a P2 orbit of a hybrid system undergoing impact twice with a discontinuity boundary $\Sigma_2$, depicted by a black dashed line, is shown.
-The monodromy matrix $\Phi(T)$ for this orbit of period $T$ (time after which the orbit repeats itself) comprises products of several STMs applied in the correct order of events.
-Here, the orbit is initiated on the section $\Sigma_1$ and it traverses to the switching surface $\Sigma_2$ by state transition $\Phi_1$.
-The state gets mapped by another transition matrix $S_1$ to a new state.
-The mapping of this state back to $\Sigma_2$ again is given by $\Phi_2$.
-It undergoes a state transition $S_2$ and $\Phi_3$ subsequently to land up at $\Sigma_1$ and the orbit repeats itself.
+The state transition of any perturbed trajectory at the instant of an interaction with the barrier is defined by the TDM.
+The approach for obtaining the complete monodromy matrix and the role of appropriately defining the TDM is demonstrated next.
+In Fig. \ref{fig 13}, a schematic phase portrait of a P2 orbit of a hybrid system undergoing impact twice with a discontinuity boundary $\Sigma_2$, depicted by a black dashed line, is shown.
+The monodromy matrix $\mathbf{\Phi}(T)$ for this orbit of period $T$ (time after which the orbit repeats itself) comprises products of several STM applied in the correct order of events.
+Here, the orbit is initiated on the section $\Sigma_1$, and it traverses to the switching surface $\Sigma_2$ by state transition $\mathbf{\Phi}_1$.
+The resultant state gets mapped by the saltation matrix $\mathbf{S}_1$ during impact.
+The mapping of this state back to $\Sigma_2$ again is given by $\mathbf{\Phi}_2$.
+It undergoes a state transition using the saltation matrix $\mathbf{S}_2$ and $\mathbf{\Phi}_3$ subsequently to land up at $\Sigma_1$, and the orbit repeats itself.
 Thus, over one cycle, the state transition matrix can be defined as